Teacher Education Policies and Guidelines

 Praxis Testing Information

-Praxis exams are available several times each semester and in the summer at DSU and other testing locations/universities.
-They are taken at the candidate’s expense.
-They may be taken as many times as needed to achieve passing scores.
-The passing CASE scores set by the Mississippi Department of Education for entrance into a teacher education program are:
+PRAXIS exams are available several times each semester and in the summer at DSU and other testing locations/universities.
+These exams are taken at the candidate’s expense.
+PRAXIS tests may be taken as many times as needed to achieve passing scores.
+As of August 2018, the passing scores set by the Mississippi Department of Education are as follows:

 Candidates must have passing scores for all exams on file with the Office of Field Experiences by the first day of class in the semester they plan to complete their teaching internship.